astronomer/astro-docs/enterprise/next/06_manage-astronomer/07_registry-backend.md

 }
 ```

-**2. Create a new IAM User and attach the Policy**
+2. Create a new IAM User and attach the Policy.
 Your access key and secret key will be generated and displayed after the user is created.

-### Add to your `config.yaml`

-Now, add the following to your `config.yaml`:
+3. Add the following to your `config.yaml` file:

 ```yaml
 astronomer: